WokLibCodeClub/.github/profile/README.md

 ## Scratch session, Saturday 5th July 2025 at 10.30 am

-We're going to do more coding with the BBC micro:bit
+Next Saturday we're going to do more coding with the BBC micro:bit

 ![picture of bbc microbit](bbc_microbit.png)